 Abstract.
-Lumen segmentation from clinical intravascular optical coherence tomography (IV-OCT) images has clinical relevance as it provides a full three dimensional (3D) perspective of diseased coronary artery sections.
-Inaccurate segmentation may occur when there are artefacts in the image, resulting from issues such as inadequate blood clearance.
-This study proposes a transmittance based lumen intensity enhancement method that ensures lumen regions only are highlighted.
-A level-set based active contour method (ACM) that utilizes the local speckle distribution properties of the image, is then employed to drive an image-specific active contour towards the true lumen boundaries.
+Lumen segmentation from clinical intravascular optical coherence tomography (IV-OCT) images has clinical relevance as it provides a full three-dimensional perspective of diseased coronary artery sections.
+Inaccurate segmentation may occur when there are artifacts in the image, resulting from issues such as inadequate blood clearance.
+This study proposes a transmittance-based lumen intensity enhancement method that ensures only lumen regions are highlighted.
+A level-set-based active contour method that utilizes the local speckle distribution properties of the image is then employed to drive an image-specific active contour toward the true lumen boundaries.
 By utilizing local speckle properties, the intensity variation issues within the image are resolved.
-This combined approach has been successfully applied to challenging clinical IV-OCT datasets that contains multiple lumens, residual blood flow and its shadowing artefact.
+This combined approach has been successfully applied to challenging clinical IV-OCT datasets that contains multiple lumens, residual blood flow, and its shadowing artifact.
 A method to identify the guide-wire and interpolate the lost lumen segments has been implemented.
-This approach is fast and can perform even when guide-wire boundaries are not easily identified.
+This approach is fast and can be performed even when guide-wire boundaries are not easily identified.
 Lumen enhancement also makes it easy to identify vessel side branches.
-This automated approach is not only able to extract the arterial lumen, but also the smaller microvascular lumens that are associated with the vasa vasorum and with atherosclerotic plaque.
+This automated approach is not only able to extract the arterial lumen, but also the smaller micro-vascular lumens that are associated with the vasa vasorum and with atherosclerotic plaque. © 2016 Society of Photo-Optical Instrumentation Engineers (SPIE) [DOI: 10.1117/1.JMI.3.4.044001]